0xPolygonHermez/zkevm-node/docs/modes.md

 }
 ```

-ZKEVM RPC component is also needed.

-The `zkevm-rpc` component will act as a relay between the Trusted Sequencer and the Synchronizer (`zkevm-sync`).

-The [`production-setup.md`](./production-setup.md) goes through the setup of both a synchronizer and RPC components of the node.
+Additionally, the [`production-setup.md`](./production-setup.md) goes through the setup of both a synchronizer and RPC components of the node.

 ##### Docker services: